Kazuhiko Aoki (politician): 2016 re-election campaign

 Following the 2015 electoral reform intended to address disproportion in voter representation, Aoki's Shimane district was merged with the neighbouring Tottori at-large district to create the Tottori-Shimane at-large district.
 Tottori was represented by Kazuyuki Hamada, who was elected in 2010 as an LDP candidate but defected to an opposing party a year later.
 As the only incumbent LDP member in the new district, Aoki received the party's nomination to contest the newly merged district at the July 2016 election and an endorsement from Komeito, the LDP's junior coalition partner.
 In the election Aoki received 62.7% of the vote to defeat Hirohiko Fukushima, a nominally independent candidate who was jointly endorsed by the main opposition parties.

+Ishiba Cabinet

+Aoki played an important role in the campaign team for Shigeru Ishiba in the September 2024 LDP presidential election.
+After Ishiba was elected and subsequently appointed prime minister, he made Aoki a Deputy Chief Cabinet Secretary.